andrevitta/-Paris-a-Bike-City/README.md

 # Network Evolution

-This graph show us the amount in kilometers thta were delivered at each ear.
+This graph show us the amount in kilometers that were delivered at each year.

 <img src="./images/Total_bras.png" alt="colour_bus" width="500"/>